cakephp/docs/fr/views.rst

     <?php $this->end(); ?>

     // The remaining content will be available as the 'content' block
-    // in the parent view.
+    // In the parent view.
     <?= h($post['Post']['body']) ?>

 L'exemple ci-dessus vous montre comment vous pouvez étendre une vue, et